marcmarine/swisseph-api/README.md

 # Swiss Ephemeris API

-An example implementation of the [swisseph](https://github.com/timotejroiko/sweph) library in JavaScript and TypeScript for astronomical calculations.
+An example implementation of the [Swiss Ephemeris](https://github.com/aloistr/swisseph) library in JavaScript and TypeScript for astronomical calculations.

 ## Description